Ultimate Guide To Nepal

 • Dahi Puri: a different variation of Pani Puri made by adding curd and sev.

-• Bara: a Newari pancake available in veg and non-veg options.
+• Bara: a Newari pancake is available in vegetarian and non-vegetarian options.

 • Laphing: a cold Tibetan noodle dish served dry or with soup.